JeeWeetje/lora-azure-iot-workshop/TheThingsNetwork.md

 20. Keep this page open, you need the device address, network session key and application session key in a minute

-The TTN application is created.
-Your device has been registered and provisioned.
+The TTN application is now created.
+And your device has been registered and provisioned.
+Let's use the keys to connect.

 ## Send telemetry from your device to the The Things Network platform